 Nursing Programs at 4-Year Universities

-Universities offer a Bachelor's of Science in Nursing (BSN), usually earned after 4 years of nursing school.
+Universities offer a Bachelor's of Science in Nursing (BSN), usually earned after four years of nursing school.
 They are usually more expensive than community colleges but may be comparable to private schools in cost, but not in degree earned.
 A private college could charge the same price as universities but only offer an ADN instead of a BSN.

-Short wait-lists are important to consider.
-If working as a nurse will provide a higher salary than one's current position it is worth paying more upfront for a program with a shorter wait-list.
-This will allow the individual to start earning more money faster and gaining experience which will promote raises and pay increases in the future.
-Earning the RN should be the first priority as this degree is needed for a well paying career.
+Short wait lists are important to consider.
+If working as a nurse will provide a higher salary than one's current position, it is worth paying more upfront for a program with a shorter wait list.
+This will allow the individual to start earning more money faster and gaining experience, which will promote raises and pay increases in the future.
+Earning the RN should be the first priority, as this degree is needed for a well-paying career.

 Ways to Pay for RN School